 Rocky Mountain Rangelands Program

-The Rocky Mountain Rangelands Program conserves habitat for wildlife adapted to harsh climates that often require large open spaces to sustain their populations.
+Working closely and on a voluntary basis with private landowners, the Rocky Mountain Rangelands Program conserves and restores habitat for wildlife adapted to harsh climates that often require large open spaces to sustain their populations.

 The Rocky Mountain Rangelands Program seeks to grant more than $56 million over the next 10 years across three major conservation strategies: